Who Is Amanda Bynes?

 The following June, the former child star notched another positive achievement with her graduation from the Fashion Institute of Design and Merchandising.

-Bynes returned to the news on Valentine’s Day 2020 with the announcement of her engagement to a man named Paul Michael, the two having met while in rehab.
+Bynes made news on Valentine’s Day 2020 with the announcement of her engagement to a man named Paul Michael; the two had met while in rehab.
 In mid-March, amid the seemingly fluctuating state of their relationship, it was reported that Bynes was pregnant, though her lawyer later shot down that rumor.

 Entertainment Tonight reported in July 2022 that Bynes and Michael had called off their engagement sometime in 2021 but remained in a relationship.
 In a March 2023 interview with Page Six, Michael said he and Bynes are “friends now.”